FlynnOConnell/clustersort/docs/index.rst

 =================================
-Welcome to spk2py's Documentation
+Welcome to clustersort's Documentation
 =================================

+This Python repository is adapted from the methods and code described in Mukherjee, Wachutka, & Katz (2017) [1]_.

 .. note::
-    spk2py is a Python-based framework for processing and analyzing electrophysiological spike data.
+    clustersort is a Python-based framework for processing and analyzing electrophysiological spike data.
     It extracts spike waveforms from raw Spike2 files using the lower-level SonPy library, and then performs waveform extraction and spike sorting.
 It also provides a number of tools for analyzing the resulting spike data.
 Once spikes are sorted, users are able to post-process the spikes using